12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 - A tablespoon of cornstarch

-Takes 30 minutes to prep and another 30 minutes to cook.
+Cooking Time: 1 hour (30 minutes to prep and 30 minutes to cook)

 Procedure

-- Spread some cooking oil on a skillet and place it on medium flame.
-Cook the chicken until it goes golden brown while stirring in the ginger root and garlic.
+- Spread some cooking oil on a skillet and place it on a medium flame.
+Cook the chicken until it turns golden brown, stirring in the ginger root and garlic as it cooks.
 For the next 3 minutes, keep cooking and add in the carrots, soy sauce, and a quarter cup of chicken broth with pepper flakes.

-- Mix in the bell peppers and peas and cook until you notice the veggies getting crisp, which should take you four minutes.
+- Add the bell peppers and peas and cook until the veggies become crisp, which should take approximately four minutes.

 - Add in the cornstarch and leftover chicken broth.
 Stir, mix well, and cook for 1 minute.